emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    ![Cisco Secure Cloud Native Infrastructure](/images/github-infra.png)

-16. For next stage we build the applications, which is Yelb, NGINX, Cisco Secure Cloud Analytics and Secure Workload.
+16. For the next stage we build the applications, which is Yelb, NGINX, Cisco Secure Cloud Analytics and Secure Workload.
     We do the same thing here as we did with the Dev Infrastructure.
-We run Terraform from the **`DEV/Applications`**
+We run Terraform from the **`DEV/Applications`** directory.
-    directory.
 You see that we added some variables for the Cisco Secure APIs.

    ```